 “It’s less about the significance of the art as it is the significance of us using a platform like this to sell a home.
 The significance that the art will carry, it’s going to be stored in your digital wallet forever as living proof that you purchased the first home ever that was done through any kind of a crypto platform directly.
 So that’s where the real value is.”

 Virtual worlds have another – perhaps more significant – advantage than just being a platform for friends (and foes) to come together from anywhere in the world under any circumstances.

 Although no one can physically “be in” these spaces, a huge advantage that metaverses have over physical spaces is that they can reach far more people.
 This is a game-changer for advertisers and large corporations to market their goods and services to demographics they’d usually miss.

 For example, IKEA Taiwan recreated its catalog in-game to capitalize on the in-game furniture hype.
 This provided a link between IKEA-themed islands in video games to its own platform and store, grabbing customers who otherwise wouldn’t be interested in buying its furniture in real life.

-And since the work-from-home revolution will linger long after the pandemic, people may depend more and more on these virtual spaces as their main method for socializing.
+And since the work-from-home revolution that started in 2020 will be permanent, people may depend more and more on these virtual spaces as their main method for socializing.
 Additionally, millennials and younger generations grew up with online shopping and purchasing virtual goods, so the metaverse trend might evolve naturally from those habits.
 Although it costs up to hundreds of thousands of dollars to own a property on these metaverses, anyone with internet access can enter the platforms.
 This further widens the audience for marketers.

 How the virtual world is influencing the real world